phee27/chess_play/README.md

 #### 2. Reasoning:
-Since Chess is a complex strategic reasoning task, I write a prompt to model to request explanations of tactical considerations, threat assessment, and strategic opportunities in addition to best move prediction.
+Since Chess is a complex strategic reasoning task, I write a prompt to model to request explanations of tactical analysis, threat assessment, and strategic opportunities in addition to best move prediction.
-While the reward function directly evaluates only move quality through Stockfish-based scoring, this reasoning component serves as an implicit learning mechanism - the model learns to associate good strategic analysis with high-reward moves through the reinforcement learning process.
-Observation across training epochs demonstrates improvement in reasoning quality, with later iterations producing tactical analyses that align more with sound chess principles, suggesting the model successfully internalizes the connection between strategic understanding and optimal play.
+While the reward function evaluates only move quality through Stockfish-based scoring, this reasoning component serves as an implicit learning mechanism - the model learns to associate good strategic analysis with high-reward moves through the reinforcement learning process.

 #### 3. Providing legal moves:
 I tested the chess task with foundational models like Claude, ChatGPT, and Gemini.
-Despite their massive size, these models struggle to produce legal moves, let alone best moves.
+Despite their massive size, these models struggle to produce legal moves in many occasions, let alone best moves.
 Therefore, I added the legal moves to each prompt during fine-tuning.
 This tactic simplifies the problem and allows the LLM to focus on selecting the best move from the available legal moves.
 As discussed in the results section, the performance of fine-tuned models in selecting legal and best moves is significantly better.